AP sources: Browns QB Deshaun Watson suspended for 6 games

 Despite Watson’s legal entanglement, the Browns — along with several other teams — pursued Watson after the first grand jury declined to indict him.

 Initially, Watson turned down the Browns.
-But Cleveland owners Dee and Jimmy Haslam enticed him with the richest fully guaranteed contract in league history, to that point.
+But Cleveland owners Dee and Jimmy Haslam enticed him with a fully guaranteed five-year, $230 million contract.

 Watson had other offers but chose the Browns and waived his no-trade clause to join a team coming off a disappointing 8-9 season.
 Cleveland completed the deal on March 18 by agreeing to send Houston three first-round draft picks and six selections overall for Watson.